-As of the end of the current year, governmental funds reported combined ending fund balances of \$11 million, an increase of \$5.3 million from the prior year.
+As of the end of the current year, governmental funds reported combined ending fund balances of \$14.2 million, an increase of \$3.2 million from the prior year.

 The general fund is the Town's chief operating fund.
-At the end of the current year, unassigned fund balance of the general fund totaled \$7.5 million, while \$482,000 has been assigned for encumbrances and free cash voted for fiscal year 21 appropriations.
-The balance of the general fund increased by \$1.2 million during the current year, primarily due to better than anticipated revenue collections and unexpended appropriations.
+At the end of the current year, unassigned fund balance of the general fund totaled \$8.8 million, while \$567,000 has been assigned for encumbrances and free cash voted for fiscal year 22 appropriations.
+The balance of the general fund increased by \$1.4 million during the current year, primarily due to better than anticipated revenue collections, unexpended appropriations, and budgeted increases to the Town's Stabilization Fund, which is reported within the general fund in the governmental fund financial statements.
 As a measure of the general fund's liquidity, it may be useful to compare both unassigned fund balance and total fund balance to total fund expenditures.
-Unassigned fund balance represents 17.2% of total general fund expenditures.
-Total fund balance represents 18.3% of total general fund expenditures.
+Unassigned fund balance represents 19.5% of total general fund expenditures.
+Total fund balance represents 20.7% of total general fund expenditures.

-The School Building fund had a fund balance of \$2,000 at year-end, an increase of \$2.8 million over the prior year.
-The increase is associated with the issuance of long-term bonds and bond premiums used to finance the school building project.
-The project did not have any expenditures in fiscal year 2020.
+The School Building fund had a fund balance of \$485,000 at year-end, an increase of \$483,000 over the prior year.
+The increase is associated with the \$483,000 MSBA reimbursement received in FY2021.
+The School Building fund has bond anticipation notes outstanding of \$1.8 million at year end.

-Nonmajor governmental funds reported an increase of \$1.3 million in fund balance, which was primarily attributable to a timing difference between the receipt and expenditure of state and federal grants and bond proceeds.
+Nonmajor governmental funds reported an increase of \$1.3 million in fund balance, which was primarily attributable to a timing difference between the receipt and expenditure of state and federal grants.